kamranteymurov/ToDoApplication/README.md

 Additionally I have message class which I defined my status messages for my application.
 If we want more validation we can update our Validation class (ValidateToDoTask method)

-3. I have ToDoApi (ASP.NET Core Web Api) project (have referance to MemoryStorage project) where I have ToDoController using my Reposity class methods (from my MemoryStorage project).
+3. I have ToDoApi (ASP.NET Core Web Api) project (have referance to MemoryStorage project) where I have ToDoController using my Repository class methods (from my MemoryStorage project).
-I have CRUD methods whcih just call corresponding methods from Reposity class.
+I have CRUD methods whcih just call corresponding methods from Repository class.

 4. I have ToDoTest project which is xUnit test project where I have valid Unit tests for repository class which placed in MemoryStorage project.
 So Test project have referance to Memory Storage project